 Much development has taken place over the past 40 years with there being significant improvements made to the site to help the school ‘move with the times’ (eg removal of the well-remembered swimming pool that was replaced with other buildings including the purpose-built English block which also had an additional ICT/Business Enterprise centre added to it).

-Alongside 10 new classrooms will be a new toilet block, a space to administer first aid and a hygiene room for children and young people with disabilities.
-This space will provide the necessary and practical means for assisted toileting, promoting independence, hygiene and dignity.
+Alongside 10 new classrooms we have a new toilet block, a space to administer first aid and a hygiene room for children and young people with disabilities.
+This space provides the necessary and practical means for assisted toileting, promoting independence, hygiene and dignity.
 We have also increased the dining room size to accommodate more pupils owing to the increased intake.

 We take pride in being a caring and well-ordered community where everyone is encouraged to develop self-awareness and personal responsibility and play a full part in the life of the school.

 Our Code of Conduct is based on pupils being ready, respectful and safe while showing courtesy and consideration towards others.
 We make sure that pupils who work hard, help others and show responsibility in their behaviour are properly recognised through our rewards system.
 We listen carefully to the views of our pupils and through our form captains, house captains and members of the School Council, pupils play an important role in representing the pupil voice and they contribute to the decision-making process.
 Our extensive programme of enrichment activities provide further opportunities for students’ personal development.

 Our extensive curriculum is broad and balanced, giving all students the opportunity to develop their potential as well as offering a vast array of extra-curricular programmes in which pupils are encouraged to take part.
 A wide range of learning and teaching strategies are also used to actively involve and engage students in the learning process.